astrom-tom/SEDSIM/docs/source/configuration.rst

 .. warning::

-        **Input Data**
+        **Input Files**

-        SEDobs relies on numerous input that are pre-computed (e.g. Simple Stellar Population, IGM extinction, etc).
-To make use of them you must download them at this link:
+        SEDobs relies on numerous inputs that are pre-computed (e.g. Stellar Population, IGM extinction, etc).
+To make use of them you must download them at this `link <https://drive.google.com/open?id=0B6RLimXliDkhOG93ZzRSSDhvUUE>`_
         These are not being computed on the fly which save a lot of time in the simulating process.
 See details below on how to use them.